audrey2575/deal-note-to-brief/README.md

 # deal-note-to-brief

-Turns messy, real-world call and diligence notes into a structured one-page investment brief — and, just as importantly, into an explicit list of what still isn't known.
+Turns messy, real-world call and diligence notes into a structured one-page investment brief, and, just as importantly, into an explicit list of what still isn't known.

 ```